I'm Honey!

 Fortunately, there are now several resources available to help all of us figure out what matters most to us as we move into our fifties, sixties, seventies, and beyond.
 As an example, I’ve developed a free, downloadable life planning guide for women 50+ that can be useful for any woman wanting to chart her next chapter.

 Psychologist and life coach, Serwaa Anokye, created a free e-book, 7 Days to a More Fulfilling Life.
 This workbook is packed with some practical tools.
+It guides individuals to reflect and find answers to their own questions and challenges.
 To download a copy, visit Serwaa’s website.

 How to Respond to Others’ Requests Without Regrets